ubccr/xdmod-supremm/docs/supremm-compute-pcp.md

 This section gives example configuration settings for Performance Co-Pilot (PCP) running on the compute nodes of an HPC cluster.
-These configuration guidelines are based on the PCP data collection setup at CCR buffalo, which uses PCP version 4.3.2 that is supplied with Centos 7.
+These configuration guidelines are based on the PCP data collection setup at CCR Buffalo, which uses PCP version 4.3.2 that is supplied with Centos 7.

 Note that the PCP version 5.3.7 supplied with Rocky 8 does not support using date variables in the pmlogger output path.
 The template pmlogger control file